Human Research, Space Combustion on Station Science Schedule Today

-Category: Space Hits: 3Flight Engineer Shannon Walker tends to plants growing inside the Veggie plant growth facility for a space botany study.
+Category: Space Hits: 6Flight Engineer Shannon Walker tends to plants growing inside the Veggie plant growth facility for a space botany study.

 Understanding how microgravity impacts perception, vision and combustion highlighted Thursday’s research aboard the International Space Station.
 The Expedition 64 crew also explored ways to improve space exercise and space piloting techniques.